dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 # Stalling on `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...` in Catalina

 Verify your EC SSDT is enabled and correct for your system.
+See the [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/) post for more info

 # Kernel Panic `Cannot perform kext summary`